rdsea/kalbi/README.md

 #### GIAU Emulated Data Generator

 This module can be in found in the directory `utilities/giau_emulated_data_generator`.
-This module if a NodeJS application, which generates emulated data for GIAU.
+This module is a NodeJS application, which generates emulated data for GIAU.
 View the README.md in the project for more information about startup and configuration.

 ### Experiments